Jineology: Definition and ideology

 Öcalan has said "a country can't be free unless the women are free", and echoed Charles Fourier, saying that the level of woman's freedom determines the level of freedom in society at large.
-Additionally, the PKK's "Women's Liberation Ideology" statement asserts that "Jineology is built on the principle that without the freedom of women within society and without a real consciousness surrounding women no society can call itself free."
+Additionally, the PKK's "Women's Liberation Ideology" statement asserts that "Jineology is built on the principle that without the freedom of women within society and without a real consciousness surrounding women no society can call itself free".

 Jineology, a set of principles that includes the rejection of the nation-state system, governance through democratic confederalism, and the promotion of self-sustainability through ecological awareness and collective armament, has been embraced by Kurdish women.
 While these principles are seen as a means of challenging patriarchy, they are also viewed in contrast to Western feminism, which is associated with capitalism and statism.
-Despite this, the Jineological principles embraced by Kurdish women are concerned with challenging patriarchy and the intersection of patriarchy with other forms of hegemony.
+Jineological principles embraced by Kurdish women are concerned with challenging patriarchy and the intersection of patriarchy with other forms of hegemony.

 Jineology is a discipline that seeks to recover and study knowledge about women in order to challenge the belief that women are inferior or "defective" versions of men and to address the exclusion of women from intellectual history.
 It aims to rehabilitate and value traditionally belittled aspects of female existence, such as "women's work".
 Jineology recognizes that the nation-state is closely linked to patriarchy and reproduces it because it is inherently hegemonic and masculinist.
 To describe this interconnectedness, Jineologists use the term "statism-sexism-powerism" to emphasize the inseparability of these forms of hegemony.